Red Hat System Administration II + EX200 (RH135)

 Who should attend

 This course is singularly designed for students who have completed Red Hat System Administration I (RH124).
 The organization of topics is such that it is not appropriate for student to use RH134 as a curriculum entry point.
-Students who have not taken a previous Red Hat course are encouraged to take either System Administration I if they are new to Linux, or the RHCSA Fast Track course with exam (RH200) if they are experienced with enterprise Linux administration.
+Students who have not taken a previous Red Hat course are encouraged to take either System Administration I if they are new to Linux, or the RHCSA Rapid Track Course + EX200 (RH200) if they are experienced with enterprise Linux administration.

 This course is part of the following Certifications: